mDIS For System Administrators (SAs)

 Read this section about command line tools first

-The console runners section and the migrations section on the developer page.
+See the console runners section and the migrations section on the developer page.

 Rebuilding the mDIS database

-./yii migrate/fresh --interactive=0
+./yii migrate/fresh --interactive=0 # Drops existing tables (use cautiously)

-# additional tasks
+# Additional tasks

 ./yii seed/users